deepin-community/gtk4/CONTRIBUTING.md

 You should not open a new issue for security related questions.

-When in doubt, send an email to the [security](mailto:security@gnome.org) mailing list.
+When in doubt, follow the process for [GNOME security issues](https://security.gnome.org/).

 ### Bug reports